How to Grow and Care For Zebra Succulents

 A temperature range of between approximately 55°F-80°F (13°C-27°C) is best for growing zebra plants.

 If the temperature exceeds this range then the plant turns dormant to retain moisture.
-If it is colder then the optimal range the plant can tolerate some cold occasionally but is likely to die back in frost.
+If it is colder than the optimal range the plant can tolerate some cold occasionally but is likely to die back in frost.

 Zebra succulents are slow growers even for succulents and eventually reach a compact size of 6 inches (15 cm) in height and width.

-Zebra succulents grow faster in bright, indirect light rather then shade (avoid direct sunlight as this can burn the plant) so if you want to increase the rate of growth a grow light can be used for a few extra hours of light.
+Zebra succulents grow faster in bright, indirect light rather than shade (avoid direct sunlight as this can burn the plant) so if you want to increase the rate of growth a grow light can be used for a few extra hours of light.

 Fertilizer for Zebra Succulents